11 Easy Tips To Stay Healthy When Traveling

 When traveling long distances, there’s a good chance you’ll experience jet lag – especially if it’s your first time traveling to that particular time zone.
 Jet lag can make you feel tired, irritable, and out of sorts.

-You can do a lot to minimize the effects of jet lag, including the following: Stay as hydrated as possible by drinking plenty of water.
+You can do many things to minimize the effects of jet lag, including staying as hydrated as possible by drinking plenty of water.
 Avoid caffeine and alcohol, both of which can exacerbate the symptoms of jet lag.

 Sleep on the plane if your trip is during the standard night time of your destination.
 Do you have trouble sleeping on the plane?
 Try some of my best tips.